lzima/bash-init-script/README.md

 Script clones all repos in your github organization.
 You can change organization name in `.env.git` file.

+Script will clone all repos to current directory

 ### Login to your github account from terminal

 ```bash